sebastien-lempens/r3f-flow-field-particles/README.md

 Then [download](https://gist.github.com/sebastien-lempens/f9318c430500e4ac9b7160a0322db4d6) the JSX component and integrate it into your project.

 ## Usage
-Here's an example of how to use the `FlowFieldParticles` component in your React project:
+Here's an example of how to use the `FlowFieldParticles` component in your R3F project:
 <details>
   <summary>SHOW EXAMPLE</summary>